presidential-innovation-fellows/pif-website-uswds/_fellows/johnny-martin.md

 Johnny enjoys public speaking and has even won some awards.
 He has successfully encouraged his former students and employees to publish many technical articles, and ever authored a few of his own.
 Johnny enjoys staying on top of emerging technologies and still writes code.

-Johnny is a black belt with Shotokan Karate of America and holds a Ph.D. in Computer Science from the University of Minnesota."
+Johnny is a black belt with Shotokan Karate of America and holds a Ph.D. in Computer Science from the University of Minnesota.